rob10campbell/PRoPS-colloids_setup/HOOMDblue-3.1/README.md

 This is a how-to guide for getting setup to do colloids simulations in the [PRoPS Group] using [HOOMD-blue]v3.1 and [MPI]

-WARNING: This guide is in the process of being updated for v3.1, IT IS INCOMPLETE.
-Contact Rob before using for information about what is ready to use.
+**WARNING: This guide is in the process of being updated for v3.1, IT IS INCOMPLETE.
+Contact Rob before using for information about what is ready to use**

 [PRoPS Group]: https://web.inortheastern.edu/complexfluids/
 [HOOMD-blue]: http://glotzerlab.engin.umich.edu/hoomd-blue/